YaleWTI-CNMI/data-transfer-guide/ConnectomeDB/README.md

 ConnectomeDB is a data management platform where users can access, explore and download the latest datasets from the Human Connectome Project.
-The instruction below shows how to download HCP_1200 from ConnectomeDB on one of the YCRC clusters.
+The instruction below shows how to download HCP_1200 from ConnectomeDB to one of the YCRC clusters.

 1. If you haven't had an account from ConnectomeDB, register for a new account at [ConnectomeDB website](https://db.humanconnectome.org).
 2. Once your get your account, sign in to the website.